juei-dev/adsbmonitor/README.md

 Nov 16, 2021:
   - Added the supplementary receiver to the receiver details in Receiver Distances / Direction and also added toggle buttons for the main and supplementary receiver
+  - Added session timer to distance / direction chart in receiver details

 ## Current features